intrahealth/gofr/docs/user_guide/partitions.md

 Permissions can also be revoked.
 The user can at any time revoke a specific permission/all permissions to any user they may have given the rights to at will.

+### **Deleting a partition**

+A partition can only be deleted by the creator.
+A user cannot delete a partition shared to them by another user.
+A deleted partition is deleted for all users and it is no longer available in the system

+!!! important " Deleting a partition will not delete the data pairs created using that partition. "

 ## Active Partition

-The active partition in GOFR is the partition which is in active use for a particular user in the system.
+The **active partition** in GOFR is the partition which is in active use for a particular user in the system.
 This means that the visualizations,stats, the lists of facilities, organizations and services etc. displayed are those of the active partition for a particular user.

 Once a different active partition is chosen, the information displayed automatically changes to the data contained in the chosen partition.

-A user cna change the active partitition by selecting a partition from the list of partitions he/she has access to in the system.
+ A user can change the active partitition by selecting a partition from the list of partitions he/she has access to in the system.

 ## Public Partition